Tnology/UB-Minecraft-Wiki/TnologyMC-Rules.md

 **[11]** No lag machines on TnologyMC.
 Go build one on a pay-to-win server instead.

 **[12]** Griefing is not allowed.
 This includes external griefing, such as griefing around someone's base.

+# Notes

+**(1)** You can and will still be punished if it was a sibling, friend, or someone else on your family account.
+Exceptions can be made if your account was hacked, but you must provide adequate proof in your appeal.

+**(2)** Buying in-game items for real-life money from other people in the server is highly discouraged.
+We may not handle scams regarding buying items for real-life currency.
+Additionally, even if we do, it's not likely we can get your money back.

+# Punishment Information

+**Punishment Types:** Warning, Mute, Tempban (Temporary Ban), Permban, IP-Ban

+Here at TnologyMC, we train our staff to not be strict.
+This means they likely won't tempban you if you are spamming 10 messages in 5 seconds on your first offense, but they'll still put their foot down and tell you to stop before they punish you (if you proceed to keep spamming).

+While warning are not permanently active on your account, they _are_ active for 90 days.

+`Warning Times are for Times Listed.`
+**5 Active Warnings** - 3-Day Tempban
+**10 Active Warnings** - 7-Day Tempban
+**15 Active Warnings** - 14-Day Tempban
+**20 Active Warnings** - 30-Day Tempban**
+**25 Active Warnings - 90-Day Tempban**

+**Note:** Only the owner, T_nology, is allowed to pardon IP-bans.